 Connie works alongside people of all ages and in many different settings.
 She has been into hospitals and she has been a welcome presence to those who have suffered trauma and grief.
 Connie has helped to reduce stress and anxiety with people who have suffered family violence.

 Connie visits schools and kindergartens on a regular basis and participates in a number of activities.
 For example, games usually involving a ball, book reading, being a pillow and she does enjoy digging in the sandpits alongside the children.

 Connie and Neta have completed 'K9 Support Therapy Dog Intensive 2016'.
+(What is a K9 Support dog?)
 The certificate states that as a working team they have passed the required practical and theoretical assessments.
 They are certified as a safe and stable team to work within a private or public setting.
 (Tessa Stow -K9 Support.
 15.12.2016)